NeonHo/CSMLNotebook/Machine Learning/papers/驾驭大模型：ChatGPT and beyond..md

 - Effectively and efficiently requires understanding.

 - Working with LLMs in downstream NLP tasks.
-- why or why not use LLMs
+- Why or why not use LLMs
-- how to select the most sui
+- How to select the most suitable LLM.
+	- Model size
+	- computational requirements
+	-